manuhe171/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 0:
 	 su betty
-	 Script that changes your user ID to betty.
+	 Script that switches the current user to the user betty.

+Task 1:
+	 whoami
+	 Script that prints the effective username of the current user.